 If you are looking for high-end, voice-over services, I can connect you with professional voice artists in my network.

-Videos are usually very engaging; but they can also be rather expensive to create.
-When I was required to write a video script for a low-budget elearning course on liability and insurance, I had to keep in mind that the video production had to be inexpensive and easy to shoot.
-The result was the following video script.
+Videos can turn a dull course into an exciting one; but they can also be rather expensive to create.
+When I was required to write a video script for a low-budget elearning course on liability and insurance, I had to keep in mind that the video production costs had to be kept to a minimum.
 This script is proof that budget constraints can be managed with a bit of clever creativity.